 |Aguilon in Spain

-All members are expected to communicate availability to the Secretary at least 72 hours before the event.
+All members are asked to communicate availability to the Secretary at least 72 hours before the

 Every attempt will, however, be made to accommodate late entries.

 Non attendance following acceptance will result in the non participant incurring the full cost of the

 food ordered on the day.
 Societies are charged for Non Attendance at Golf Courses